 Candidates should apply via Blandy's online application form and provide a covering letter.
-Around 15 to 20 applicants are invited to the assessment day in July.
+Around 12 to 16 applicants are invited to the assessment day in July or August.
 There isn't usually an interview, unless the assessment day is inconclusive.
 Candidates are given three written exercises on three areas of law – for example, writing a letter to a 'client' based on information given.
 After these individual written exercises, there are group exercises which are designed to assess personality.
 A recent example was having to argue for or against inviting particular people to a dinner party, then deciding as a group who to invite.
 Another exercise was putting together a two-minute advert about the firm, based on marketing information supplied.

 How can you impress?